Satellite Collection Object: How to Use External Files

 5. Click Close to close the Select Constraints to Add dialog box.

-6. Select the Max: check box in the Range frame.
+6. Select the Max check box in the Range panel.

 8. Click Apply to accept your changes and to keep the Properties Browser open.

-2D Graphics Attributes answer three basic questions about an STK object:
+The 2D Graphics attributes answer three basic questions about an STK object:

 • What do you want to show?